HakkiAkut/Data-Structures/README.md

 Rules

+      Given a text document and a n value.
+Program must exrtact all n-gram of the text document an n-gram is a contigous sequence of from a given sample of text.
-      frequency of sequence of n(2 in this case) words
+      Basically frequency of sequence of n(2 in this case) words

+Commands for Run

+      javac *.java
+      Java NgramExtractor input.txt output.csv 2

 Sample Config (input.txt)